Kateryna Babkina

 Kateryna Babkina (Катерина Бабкіна) (born 22 July 1985) is a Ukrainian poet, short story writer, novelist, playwright and screenwriter.
 The winner of Angelus Central European Literature Award (2021).

 Career

 Babkina was born in Ivano-Frankivsk, Ukraine in 1985.
 She attended Taras Shevchenko National University of Kyiv to study journalism and graduated in 2007, going on to work as a freelance journalist.

 She worked as a contributing editor for Esquire in Ukraine (2012-2014).
 She also has had articles published in Focus, Business and Le Monde amongst others.

-Kateryna was the first Ukrainian author to have her readings at the Library of Congress, USA.
+Babkina was the first Ukrainian author to have her readings at the Library of Congress, USA.

 Her book My Grandfather Danced the Best won the 2021 Angelus Award.
-In 2022, Kateryna’s novella for children “Cappy and the Whale” was published in translation by Penguin Random House, UK.
+In 2022, Babkina's novella for children "Cappy and the Whale" was published in translation by Penguin Random House, UK.
+In April 2023, the e-book "Mom, do you remember?" was published in Ukrainian (Warstwy, Poland).
+In October 2023, the book "Mom, do you remember?" was published in Polish, translated by Bohdan Zadura.
+In July 2024, it was published in hardcover in Ukrainian by Bilka publishing house.